nischalshakya59/HomeMgmt/README.md

 # HomeMgmt
-Desktop application to record expenses incurred in home such as rent, electricity bill etc.
+Desktop application, developed in order to record the expenses incurred in home which includes electricity expenses, water supply expenses etc.